jakec888/Smitten-Dating/README.md

 -  code accidentally pushed to master without going through dev
 -  planning to work on CRUD User next

+Monday Night Update (Jake)

+- Finished all routes
+- Angular's way of displaying data gave me lots of problems.
+- Dates.js (Controller) Line number 86, displays all dates but I can't seem to retrieve by Id so I can get back that date's specific data

 #### Code Snippets

 ```